Rules For the 2025 Players Challenge Cup

 Substitution will be allowed during natural stoppage of the match at the referee’s discretion.
 All divisions, free substitution and re-entry will be allowed.

-Choosing Sides
+Choosing Sides:

-The Home team is the first team listed on the schedule and has choice of side of the field.
+The Home team is the first team listed on the schedule and has choice of field half.

 Player Uniforms